explodinglabs/superstack/docs/migrations.md

 ## 🔁 Transactions

-Use BEGIN; and COMMIT; to wrap migration files when all included statements are transactional.
+Use `BEGIN;` and `COMMIT;` to wrap migration files when all included statements are transactional.
 This ensures that all changes are applied atomically.

+If your migration script only contains one statement, there's no need to use a transaction, the statement will be auto-committed.

 For example: